Divinity Roxx: Theater compositions

-Divinity and longtime friend and collaborator Eugene Russell IV co-wrote the music for the The Boy Who Kissed the Sky book by Idris Goodwin.
+Divinity and longtime friend and collaborator Eugene Russell IV co-wrote the music for The Boy Who Kissed the Sky book by Idris Goodwin.
 The show was a co-production between The Alliance Theatre (Atlanta) and The Seattle Children's Theater.

 Divinity composed the original song "Fresh Greens" for the Alliance Theatre production of Into the Burrow: A Peter Rabbit Story.
 The work follows the characters of Peter Rabbit's world as they gather for a surprise party.
 They quickly realize that Mr. McGregor, who owns the garden above the rabbit's den, has terrible plans for the surrounding land.
 The tale encourages audiences to acknowledge fears and work together to overcome challenges.